Sonny Liston vs. Cassius Clay: Background

 Liston learned to box in the Missouri State Penitentiary while serving time for armed robbery.
 Later, he was re-incarcerated for assaulting a police officer.
-For much of his career, his contract was majority owned by Frankie Carbo, a one-time mob hit man and senior member of the Lucchese crime family, who ran boxing interests for the Mafia.
+For much of his career, his contract was majority owned by Frankie Carbo, a one-time mob hitman and senior member of the Lucchese crime family, who ran boxing interests for the Mafia.
 The mob was deeply entrenched in boxing at every level at the time, and Liston was never able to escape being labeled as the personification of everything that was unseemly and criminal in the sport, despite the fact that his criminality had been in the past.
 He distrusted boxing writers, and they paid him back, often depicting him as little more than an ignorant thug and a bully.
 He was typically described in thinly veiled racist terms—a "gorilla" and "hands like big bananas".
 Author James Baldwin understood Liston perhaps better than anyone in the press and sympathized with him and liked him, unlike boxing writers.
-He said, "Liston was the big Negro in every white man's hallway."
+He said "Liston was the big Negro in every white man's hallway."
 He was a man who, according to Ali biographer David Remnick, "had never gotten a break and was never going to give one".

 On the other hand, Clay was a glib, fast-talking 22-year-old challenger who enjoyed the spotlight.
 Known as "The Louisville Lip", he had won the light heavyweight gold medal at the 1960 Olympics in Rome, Italy.
 He had great hand and foot speed and lightning fast reflexes, not to mention a limitless supply of braggadocio.
 However, Clay had been knocked down by journeyman Sonny Banks early in his career, and, in his previous two fights, had eked out a controversial decision against Doug Jones and—more seriously—was knocked down by a left hook at the end of round four against the cut-prone converted southpaw Henry Cooper.
 Clay was clearly "out on his feet" in his corner between rounds, and his trainer, Angelo Dundee, stalled for time to allow Clay to recover.
 Although Clay rallied to win the fight in the next round, it seemed clear to many that he would be no match against the daunting Liston, who seemed a more complete boxer in every way than Cooper.